panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 }

 const myGreeter = new Greeter('World');
-instance.greet(); // => 'Hello, World!'
+myGreeter.greet(); // => 'Hello, World!'
 ```

 `greet() { ... }` is a method defined inside a class.

-Every time you create an instance of the class using `new` operator (e.g. `new Greeter('World')`) the defined method is available on the instance.
+Every time you create an instance of the class using `new` operator (e.g. `myGreeter = new Greeter('World')`) the defined method is available on the created instance.

-`instance.greet()` is how you invoke the method `greet()` on the instance.
+`myGreeter.greet()` is how you invoke the method `greet()` on the instance.
 What's important is that `this` inside of the method equals the instance itself.

 ## 4. Method invocation

-### 3.1 Regular method invocation
+### 3.1 Method invocation

-What's particularly interesting about JavaScript is that defining the method is half of the job.
-To maintain inside the method the context, you also have to make sure to invoke the method as a... method.
+What's particularly interesting about JavaScript is that defining a method on an object or class is half of the job.
+To maintain inside the method the context, you also have to make sure to *invoke the method as a... method*.

 Let me show you why it's important.